Levels Descriptions

 • Kicking Technique

-• Kicking with a Kickboard
+• Kicking Drills

 • Safety Drill – Jellyfish Arms and Unassisted Turn Back to the Wall

-• Unassisted Streamline Kick
+• Streamline Kick

 • Safety Drill – Kick, Float, Kick